wangela/rock-lizard-spock/README.md

 Rock Paper Scissors Lizard Spock
 =================

-This is an app for Android mobile devices to play rock-paper-scissors-lizard-spock, an expanded version of the rock-paper-scissors game.
+This is an app for Android mobile devices to play rock-paper-scissors-lizard-Spock, an expanded version of the rock-paper-scissors game.
+The new game was invented by Sam Kass and Karen Bryla, and popularized by the television show *The Big Bang Theory*.
 [<img src="http://upload.wikimedia.org/wikipedia/commons/a/ad/Pierre_ciseaux_feuille_l%C3%A9zard_spock_aligned.svg" height="300px">](http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock)

 ## Milestone 1: